WH-Zhou/WH-Zhou.github.io/_pages/solar_system.md

 ## Rotational evolution of main belt asteroids (Zhou et al. under review)
 -----

 <figure>
   <img src="/images/spin_distribution.jpg" alt="This is the caption for the image">
   <figcaption>Period-diameter distribution of main belt asteroids from Gaia (Durech & Hanus, 2023).</figcaption>
 </figure>

-"I have discovered a truly marvelous explanation of this, which this margin is too narrow to contain."
+"I have discovered a truly marvelous explanation of this gap, which this margin is too narrow to contain."